SoftwareAG/c8y-docs/content/device-sdk/cpp-bundle/use.md

 layout: redirect
 ---

-Before we really get started, we will need a Cumulocity account.
+Before we really get started, we need a Cumulocity account.
 Go to <https://cumulocity.com> and apply for a free trial.
 Click **Try for free** on the top-right corner.
-After signing-up and login into your tenant, you would find the device registration page in the Device Management application.
+After signing-up and login into your tenant, you can find the device registration page in the Device Management application.
 Later we will show how you may register a device in Cumulocity using the library.

 ![Cumulocity Registration Page](/guides/images/cpp/img/registerd.png)